hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 * speed and memory consumption,
 * the stability of parameter estimates,
 * the identification of variable features, and
-* the ability to perform downstream differential expression analyses

 For more information, please see the [Seurat vignette's section on SCTransform, v2 regularization](https://satijalab.org/seurat/articles/sctransform_v2_vignette.html).